This residence is a part of Neighborhood A

 Lucie Stern Hall, built shortly after World War II and renovated in 1995, represents Stanford’s brief departure into architectural modernism.
 Stern honors donor “Aunt Lucie” Stern, a popular local figure and friend of the university who often invited students to her Palo Alto house to make them feel at home.

-Stern Hall consists of six small houses that accommodate about 50 students each, either in all-frosh or upperclass houses, except Casa Zapata which hosts a 4-class ethnic theme house.
+Stern Hall consists of six small houses that accommodate about 80-100 students each, either in all-frosh, all sophomore or 4-class houses.
 Stern houses were originally named for California pioneers, such as horticulturalist Luther Burbank and mother lode author Mark Twain.
-Casa Zapata reflects the Chicano/Latino cross-cultural theme program located at the complex.
 Sally Ride House was renamed very recently after alumna Sally Ride, a physicist and the first American woman in space.

 Stern and the post-war building boom